raduanastase/notify-amicus/README.md

 You can store static files like images, fonts, etc in the `build` folder.

 For example, if you copy a file called my_image.png into the build folder you can access it using `http://localhost:3000/build/my_image.png`.

+### Contributing

+If you want to contribute to this project, make a PR(pull request) to master, don't commit your files directly to master.

 ### Linting